adamvinueza/graphs/README.md

 - updating it if it's unvisited and tossing it into the queue

-Two critical things to note are (1) the only vertices that are put into the queue after the source vertex have a chance to get in if they're unvisited, and (2) that they only get into the queue in a visited state.
+Two critical things to note are (1) the only vertices that are put into the queue after the source vertex have to be initially unvisited, and (2) that they are put into queue in a visited state.
 This means that no vertex can ever get into the queue _more than once_.
 Understanding this is central to our understanding of the relationship between BFS and shortest paths.

 ### Why is the algorithm "breadth-first"?